CMACH508/SEBSFormer/README.md

 # SEBSFormer
 This repository provides the official implementation of **SEBSFormer: A Spectral-Enhanced Bi-Stream Transformer for Robust EEG Decoding**.
-The codebase is under active development and will be continuously updated.

 ## Introduction